rda0/ansible-role-zfs/README.markdown

 Bugs
 ----

-Ansible bug: in check mode it may incorrectly show a diff:
+Ansible bug: in check mode it may incorrectly show a diff when using yaml config `recordsize: 128K`:

 ```diff
  extra_zfs_properties: